uyoxh/CS1-Students/projects/project1/README.md

 * How does smart home works?

 ### How to do it:
+* This project is expected to be done by each of you individually.
-* Please pick a topic that your group are interested in and discuss it in your group.
+* Please pick a topic that you are interested in.
-* Collaboratively write a paper or ppt (presentation) with diagrams describing and showing how the parts in the system working together to solve the problem.
+* Write a paper or ppt (presentation) with diagrams describing and showing how the parts in the system working together to solve the problem.

 ### How to submit it:
-* Write your names on the first page under the title.
+* Write your name on the first page under the title.
-* The leader of your group needs to submit the paper or ppt to [projects/project1](projects/project1)
+* Submit the paper or ppt to [projects/project1](projects/project1)